 - Be enrolled and working toward a degree or eligible certificate

-- Maintain satisfactory academic progress (SAP) while in school (review the undergraduate SAP policy or graduate SAP policy)
+- Maintain satisfactory academic progress while in school

-For priority consideration, the Free Application for Federal Student Aid, also known as FAFSA, must be received by the established priority deadlines: June 1 (fall), November 1 (spring), and April 1 (summer).
+For priority consideration, the Free Application for Federal Student Aid, also known as FAFSA, must be received by the established priority deadlines: April 1 (summer), June 1 (fall), and November 1 (spring).
 While no award for financial aid can be given until you have been admitted to UMUC, please do not wait until you receive your admission decision to submit the FAFSA.
 On your application, please indicate UMUC's school code: 011644.
 You'll need to include this information on your application to ensure we receive a copy of your FAFSA.
 You will be prompted to create an ID number once you log on to the FAFSA website.